jorgeoggonei/zemoga-ui-test/README.md

 The JSON file structure was created by the rulings.

+I used React, sass, axios in my development

-In the previous rulings, the thumb in the left side of the person's name doesn't appear if the votes have the same number in positive and negative.
+In the previous rulings section , the thumb in the left side of the person's name doesn't appear if the votes have the same number in positive and negative.

 Thanks for the opportunity.